 Begin your second day in Ortigia at Pasticceria Artale for your morning café, granita and a pastry.
 Founded in 1980, it exudes old-school charm and sells freshly-baked goodies like buccellati cookies with fig jam and giuggiulena nougats with sesame and honey.
 After breakfast, it’s time to do some sightseeing.

-Pop into the Cathedral of Syracuse, a Baroque church built upon the site of a Greek Temple dedicated to Athena, before taking a quick peek at the next-door Church of Santa Lucia Alla Badia which houses one of Caravaggio’s artworks, the Burial of Saint Lucy.
+Pop into the Cathedral of Syracuse, a Baroque church built upon the site of a Greek Temple dedicated to Athena, before taking a quick peek at the next-door Church of Santa Lucia Alla Badia which houses one of Caravaggio’s artworks, the Burial of Saint Lucy (this painting has now been moved to the Basilica di Santa Lucia in Siracusa itself).
 If you have time, it’s also worth visiting the Palazzo Borgia del Casale, an 18th century Rococo building that demonstrates the wealth and taste of Sicilian aristocratic families through the ages.
 The self-guided audio tour walks you through a series of grand, frescoed halls and you can admire an aerial view of Piazza Duomo from the palazzo’s elegant, wrought-iron balconies.

 From here, head east to wander around Ortigia’s Giudecca, or Jewish quarter, one of the most picturesque parts of the island.
 You can learn about one of Sicily’s longstanding artisans at the Museo dei Pupi, the Puppet Museum, which highlights the importance of this folk tradition and how puppeters told stories about legendary heroes and gods to keep the public entertained in the 19th century.
 You can also watch a live performance at the nearby Teatro dei Pupi, head backstage into the puppet laboratory or even try your hand at making your own puppet under the guidance of a local craftsman.